Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 pp. 18--19: Gunnai man Wayne Thorpe tells that it was his ancestor, Boondjil Noorrook, who first saw the \textit{Endeavour} off Point Hicks in April 1770.
 His Elders said to him: ``Send a smoke signal and a song and forewarn all the people up along the coast.''
 Boondjil Noorrook sent off the smoke signals to communicate with all the different mobs along the coast.

 Other peoples along the coast, having sighted the \textit{Endeavour}, also relayed smoke signal messages, forewarning people that there could be danger.
 Each group would relay their own song and story within the smoke they sent.
-In Joseph Banks' and in Lieutenant Cook's journal they both write about the sighting of land and various landmarks and where the locations were, and where they sighted these smoke signals and fires.
+In Joseph Banks' and in Lieutenant Cook's journal they both write about where they sighted these smoke signals and fires.

 The people along the coast knew the different types of smoke, such as ceremonial, cooking fires, cultural burning and signal fires.
 The fires that accompanied Cook all along the coast were carefully managed signal fires situated on headlands.
 The journals of the voyage mention smoke consistently along the coast, but the British didn't understand that what they were seeing was a warning signal, alerting others to their presence.